woges/UDACITY-self-driving-car/term1_project5_vehicle_detection/README.md

 The steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Optionally, you can also apply a colour transform and append binned colour features, as well as histograms of colour, to your HOG feature vector.
 * For those first two steps don't forget to normalize the features and randomize a selection for training and testing.
 * Implement a sliding-window technique and use the trained classifier to search for vehicles in images.
 * Run the pipeline on a video stream and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.